A Short Guide To Visiting Kyle of Lochalsh

 • Fisherman’s Kitchen, Kyle of Lochalsh

 The Fisherman’s Kitchen is a Kyle of Lochalsh seafood institution.
-The clues in the name that the speciality here is fish and seafood - langoustines, crab, mussels, haddock, monk, and scallops.
+The clues in the name suggest that the speciality here is fish and seafood, including langoustines, crab, mussels, haddock, monk, and scallops.
 Tuck into a freshly prepared takeaway or buy locally caught seafood to cook at home.
 Find it here.

 • Lighthouse Coffee, Kyle of Lochalsh